guigui64/stybulate/README.md

 ## Binary

-Install with `cargo install stybulate`.
+Install with `cargo install stybulate --features=cli`.

 See `stybulate --help` for options and arguments.